State manager

 activate: (handlerTag: number) => void;

-Triggers onActivate callback on gesture with specified handlerTag.
+Triggers onActivate callback on the gesture with the specified handlerTag.

 deactivate